-This is a question that many of us, patients or family members of people with rare diseases in particular, ask ourselves constantly.
-We are often faced with news about research or the launch of new therapies, but we do not understand the process between the developments of a new drug until it arrives for the patient.
-The purpose of this text is to inform so that everyone can better understand how the development process happens, until the medication arrives for the patient.
+This is a question that many of us, as patients or family members of people with rare diseases in particular, ask ourselves.
+We are often faced with news about the research related to or the launch of new drug therapies.
+Sometimes, we do not understand the process between the development of a new drug until it used by the patient.
+Safety is still evaluated after FDA approval by the drug company and is required to be reported to FDA periodically, usually at one year intervals.

-This step has the objective of verifying if the drug candidate substance is effective and safe, besides analyzing how the new substance is absorbed by the body, how it is eliminated and its safety.
-Generally, the preclinical study is carried out first in vitro and later in vivo.
-After the animal stage, clinical studies are scientific research involving human beings and aim to evaluate the safety and efficacy of a test procedure or medication through data collection.
-It is the systematic study that follows scientific methods applicable to human beings, called research volunteers.
+This step has the objective of verifying whether the drug candidate effective and safe, besides analyzing how the new substance is absorbed by the body and how it is eliminated.
+Generally, preclinical studies are carried out first in vitro and later in vivo.
+After the in vivo, animal, stage canidates are conisdered for clinical studies.

 Three phases of clinical research

-Phase 1: First investigation into the potential of a new drug in humans, to determine how the drug reacts in the body.
+Phase 1: First investigation into the new drug in humans to determine how the drug reacts in the body

-Phase 2: Focuses on the clinical effectiveness of the drug.
-The study also assesses short-term adverse effects and risks related to the safety of the drug.
+Phase 2: Focuses on the clinical effectiveness of the drug and assesses short-term adverse effects related to the safety of the drug

 Phase 3: Studies in a large number of patients to further demonstrate safety and effectiveness